login

 Row n begins with 1, ends with n and sum of any two adjacent entries is prime.

-Since the first and last entries of row n are fixed to 1 and n, we have to find n-2 entries, where ceiling((n-2)/2) are even and floor((n-2)/2) are odd, so for row n the number of arrangements to investigate is
+Since the first and last entries of row n are fixed at 1 and n, we have to find n-2 entries, where ceiling((n-2)/2) of them are even and floor((n-2)/2) are odd, so for row n the number of possible arrangements is

 The number of ways of arranging row n to get a prime pyramid is given by A036440.
 List them in lexicographic order and pick the first (earliest) to get row n of lexicographically earliest prime pyramid.